Florencea/vite-electron-dns/README.md

 # Vite Electron DoH

-- This is a DoH tool created by Electron Forge and Vite, antd, TailwindCSS
+- This is a DoH tool created by Electron Forge and Vite, antd
 - The tool could test specific domain name resolved by multiple DNS Server

 ## Commands